Caleb-Mantey/design-patterns-in-js/Readme.md

 #### Single Responsibility Principle
 Single responsibility principle states that
 > A class should have one and only one        responsibility.
 Which means your class should have only one job.

 Consider this example
-You have a mailer class that connects takes an email processes and sends the email as either text or html.
+You have a mailer class that connects to an smtp service, takes an email processes and sends the email as either text or html.
 Now Lets see what this class does to get the job done.

 ```javascript
     class Mailer{
         constructor(mail){